GUIDELINES FOR ADULTS

 Clean Cabin Award is awarded to cabins that have all beds made, all luggage properly stowed underneath bunks, and a tidy restroom.
 Cabins are inspect during class or Rec Time.

 Schools representatives may be asked to roam or supervise certain Rec Time activities to promote student safety and compliance with camp rules.
 As Time Outs are also occurring during this period, you may be asked to facilitate these instead.

 Snacks & Beverages

-Teachers and adults staying in VIP housing, Summit Lodge or Shepherd's Rest are welcome to bring snacks and beverages with them to camp in storing them in the each lodging's kitchenette area.
-However, please help us to keep these lodgings in tip top shape by NOT bringing these items into the bedrooms, with the exception of water.
+School representatives staying in VIP housing (Summit Lodge or Shepherd's Rest) are welcome to bring snacks and beverages with them to camp and store them in the provided kitchenette areas.
+However, please help us to keep these lodgings in tip top shape by not bringing these items into the bedrooms, with the exception of water.